 Philodendron needs good sunlight to grow properly and maximize the pink variegation.
 However, it doesn’t like direct sunlight.
 Place it near the window where it can get an ample amount of indirect sunlight.

 The variegation in the plant is an area where it has a different color.
-For example, the Philodendron with pink patches is known as philodendron pink princess otherwise its regular Philodendron.
+For example, the Philodendron with pink patches is known as philodendron pink princess otherwise it’s a regular Philodendron.

 Plants can have other variegated types such as orange, yellow, and white.
 Variegation isn’t a natural phenomenon but made through mutation between the plants.